rm-hull/luma.oled/README.md

 ![SPI configuration table](/doc/serial_config.jpg?raw=true)

-For this display, two 0 ohm (jumper) resistors have been connected to "0" and the table shows that "0 0" is 4-wire SPI.
+For this display, the two 0 ohm (jumper) resistors have been connected to "0" and the table shows that "0 0" is 4-wire SPI.
 That is the type of connection that is currently supported by the SPI mode of this library.

 3-wire SPI eliminates the separate Data/Command line by sending an extra bit with each byte, which causes a small amount of overhead.
 Supporting 3-wire SPI